Setup project

 Build-in

 Digital Ocean has built-in logs in raw format.
 It will gather all data that your apps will produce.
-In order to view them, follow these steps:
+In order to view them, follow these steps:- Log in to your Digital Ocean account.

 - Click on the Apps tab in the left-hand navigation menu.